firedrakeproject/firedrake/docs/source/visualisation.rst

 that might be applied to the original data or composed with the tools listed above.
-Documentation on these interactions is sparse, but tessellation can be used to understand this issue: the Tessellate_ filter produces another unstructured grid from its inputs so algorithims can be applied to both the tessellated and input unstructured grid.
+Documentation on these interactions is sparse, but tessellation can be used to understand this issue: the Tessellate_ filter produces another unstructured grid from its inputs so algorithms can be applied to both the tessellated and input unstructured grid.
 The tessellated data can also be saved for future reference.

 .. note::

    Field Error is hidden in the current Paraview UI (5.7) so we include a visual guide wherein the field error is set via the highlighted field directly below Chord Error:

    .. image:: paraview-field-error.png

    We also note that the Tessellate_ filter (and other filters) can be more clearly controlled via the Paraview Python shell (under the View menu).
 For instance, Field Error can be more clearly specified via an argument to the Tessellate_ filter constructor.

    .. code-block:: python

       from paraview.simple import *
       pvd = PVDReader(FileName="Example.pvd")
       tes = Tessellate(pvd, FieldError=0.001)